What is "Academic Planning"?

 How will Academic Plans be documented?

 All academic plans from these meetings will be documented in Momentum under "Success Plans."
-Advisors and Student Success staff, in addition to you as a student, will have access to you plan, which will be updated across a semester and adjusted, as needed by staff in Academic Support.
+Advisors and Student Success staff, in addition to you as a student, will have access to your plan, which will be updated across a semester and adjusted, as needed by staff in Academic Support.
 This allows everyone to work together as a team to support you in achieving your goals and shows the hard work you are putting into your own success.

 Who should use Academic Planning?